ruuda/blog/posts/codereview.md

 that’s very fulfilling,
 and so is helping others grow.
-Receiving a contribution used to be a source of pride: recognition that something I made was useful to somebody, and even worth enough for them to spend some time trying to improve it.
+Receiving a contribution used to be a source of pride: recognition that something I made was useful, and even worth enough for somebody to spend time trying to improve it.
 That still is the case to some extent.
-But if every new issue or pull request causes me stress because I’m afraid of offending or disappointing real humans, even when I suspect it’s AI wasting my time … is it still worth it?
+But if every new issue or pull request causes me to stress about whether AI is wasting my time or whether I’m offending a human
+… is it still worth it?

-This friction is not entirely new.
+This feeling is not entirely new.
 Already before the rise of <abbr>LLM</abbr>s
 I occasionally received well-intentioned but low-quality contributions, where helping the author get them into a good state takes me far more effort than I can spend, but rejecting a well-intentioned contribution also makes me feel bad.
-This was already a source of maintainer fatigue for me, but I with the rise of <abbr>LLM</abbr>s, it’s taking on new levels.
+This was a source of maintainer fatigue for me already, but I with the rise of <abbr>LLM</abbr>s, it’s taking on new levels.
 More often than not,
 a contribution now leaves me with mixed feelings.

-I’m not sure what to do now.
+I don’t know what to do now.
-I added a no-<abbr>LLM</abbr>s rule to the `CONTRIBUTING.md` in all my projects precisely to try and prevent disappointment, but what if people ignore it?
+I added a no-<abbr>LLM</abbr>s rule to the `CONTRIBUTING.md` in my projects precisely to try and prevent disappointing people who use such tools, but I still regularly wonder whether I’m dealing with a human or not, and it’s taking a toll on me.
-Daniel Stenberg tried mandatory disclosure of AI use in the Curl bug bounty, but submitters just started lying.
+It’s easy to say that volunteers don’t owe anybody anything, but being a maintainer of somewhat widely used projects does come with a feeling of responsibility, and I don’t want to close the door for people who genuinely want to improve things.